 The current members of the ACP are:

-Details of the ACP members and the Brookes programmes they offer are available at: /studying-at-brookes/courses/foundation-degrees-and-partnership-courses/
+Details of the ACP members and the Brookes programmes they offer are available on the foundation degrees and partnership courses page

 The provision delivered by ACP partner colleges primarily consists of foundation degree programmes, and level 6 Honours degree top-up courses, jointly developed by the University and the partner colleges for delivery by any or all of the members of the ACP who can demonstrate - through the formal approval processes - that they have the capacity to offer the programme/s.
 In these cases, measures are taken to ensure the equivalence of academic standards and the quality of the learning experience across delivery sites (including, in the case of some programmes, at the University).
 The ACP portfolio has also included some level 7 provision, in a few cases where a partner college has been able to provide appropriate academic expertise; and there are instances in which Brookes programmes may be delivered by flying faculty on ACP partner college premises.

 This type of provision involves the delivery of a programme - either new or existing - entirely by Brookes staff, to a separate cohort of students at a location other than the University campuses.
 Under this arrangement, the University retains full responsibility for, and directly manages, the quality and standards of the programme.
 The responsibilities of the partner are usually limited to the provision of teaching accommodation and, possibly, learning resources - they are also likely to have responsibilities relating to marketing and recruitment.